Lac Abbe and Lac Assal: An Epic Road Trip in Djibouti

 Hassan (the driver) and Jirat (the guide) lead my tour, which I booked through Rushing Water Adventures.
-I really lucked out because there was only one other person on the tour — Hans Petter, a dude from Norway.
+I really lucked out because there was only one other person on the tour; Hans Petter, a dude from Norway.
 We left Djibouti City and drove through countless winding roads until we reached Dikhil, where we stopped for lunch.

 Shortly after devouring a sandwich, we were back in the SUV.
 The road disappeared as we began driving on desert sand.
 Every 30 minutes or so we would pass a herd of camels.
 If you blinked, you would miss them.
 Aside from the landscape, our only other entertainment came in the form of a 4-song CD that Hassan had in his car.
-We listened to the same four punk pop music on repeat for the entire trip.
+We listened to the same four pop punk songs on repeat for the entire trip.
 I had to laugh.
 I had a lot of ideas about how this trip would be, and none of the scenarios had me rocking out to Blink-182’s Kings of the Weekend in the middle of the Djiboutian desert.

 We arrived at Lac Abbe just before sunset and were surprised to learn that we were the only people camping for the evening.
 Normal tour groups have between 50 and 60 people at one time.
-Jirat told us to pick a hut to sleep in for the night and offload our belongings.
+Jirat told us to pick a hut to sleep in for the night and to offload our belongings.
 After picking the most beautiful hut that I could find, we made our way to dinner.

 The landscape looks apocalyptic — almost like you’re on the moon.
 Combine this otherworldly scenery with a sunrise and you get a pretty breathtaking morning.
-We stood here for a solid hour, watching the sun rise over the chimneys.
+We stood there for a solid hour, watching the sun rise over the chimneys.

 After breakfast, we loaded back into the SUV and were off for Lac Assal.